 The new saw is much more rigid when tensioned, and it cuts more cleanly.

 Here is the new one with the old pieces.
 Notice that the old arms taper down to nearly 1/2″ just above the handles, whereas the new arms taper down to about 3/4″ .
 That allows much less flex in the arms when the saw is tensioned.
+I also made a new, double-ended toggle so as to be able to set the tension more precisely by half-turns rather than by whole-turns.

 One design element I did retain from the original is the detail at the top of each arm.
 Most turning saws have a simple hook shaped in the top to capture the string.
 This “loop” detail has no particular function besides making it more difficult to string the saw, but I like the look, and it makes the saw unique.